Patient Privacy

 The new laws will affect virtually all healthcare-related organizations.
 The regulations will impact all health plans, health care providers, health care business associates, clearinghouses, government medical assistance programs and other local and state government organizations that handle health care information.

-The State of Alaska, Department of Health and Social Services (DHSS), both as a provider and payer of health services must comply with the administrative simplification provisions of HIPAA.
-The Department is actively engaged in the processes required to assess, develop and implement compliance plans by the federally mandated compliance dates.
+The State of Alaska, Department of Health (DOH) and the Department of Family and Community Services (DFCS), both as a providers and payers of health services, must comply with the administrative simplification provisions of HIPAA.
+These Departments are actively engaged in the processes required to assess, develop and implement compliance plans by the federally mandated compliance dates.

 HIPAA Regulation and State Laws